-The Graduate School Advanced Studies in Food Technology, Agro-Biotechnology, Nutrition & Health Sciences (Dutch acronym VLAG) is a collaborative research and PhD training organisation.
-Participants in VLAG are staff, postdocs and PhD candidates from Wageningen University, from the local Graduate School NUTRIM at Maastricht University, and from five major institutes for applied research in The Netherlands.
-Focus of the collaboration is the PhD programme that is embedded in a coherent and productive research environment that aims to perform academic research of the highest quality.
-The chair groups / research lines that participate in this review are presented in the table below.
+The Graduate School Food Technology, Agro-Biotechnology, Nutrition & Health Sciences (Dutch acronym VLAG) is a collaborative research and PhD training institute.
+Participants in VLAG are staff, postdocs and PhD candidates from Wageningen University, from the local graduate school NUTRIM at Maastricht University, and from five major institutes for applied research in The Netherlands.
+Central focus of the collaboration is the PhD programme that is embedded in a coherent and productive research environment that aims to perform frontier academic research of the highest quality.
+The Chair groups / Research lines that participate in this review are presented in the table below.